-Additionally, the City will use SPLOST funds to address the public's need for quality passive parks.
-The City has taken over the responsibility of City parks from Walton County along with the purchase of property for a new Downtown Green.
+Additionally, the City will use SPLOST funds to address the public's need for quality parks.
+The City is master planning the newly acquired 143-acre park along the Alcovy River along with the purchase of property for a new Downtown Green in downtown Monroe.
 The almost two-acre site will be redeveloped into an all-year park and entertainment space with plans to feature a splash pad, outdoor amphitheater, walking space, open green space, & tree plantings.